Meet Jason Rigby: The Tenor Saxophone Whisperer You Need to Hear

 And now, with his upcoming duo record MAYHEM (created with longtime collaborator Mark Guiliana and L.A.-based sonic wizard Pete Min), Jason is about to pull even more listeners into his expansive sound world.

 Rigby isn’t easy to pin down—and that’s the point.
 His playing is rooted in the deep tradition of the tenor saxophone, but his voice pushes far beyond.
-With influences ranging from the tenor titans of jazz like Sonny Rollins, Joe Henderson and Joe Farrell to heavy-hitters outside the horn world—Elvin Jones, McCoy Tyner, Miles Davis, even Led Zeppelin, Sly Stone and Photek—Rigby has carved out a sound that’s as exploratory as it is grounded.
+With influences ranging from the tenor titans of jazz like Sonny Rollins and Joe Henderson to heavy-hitters outside the horn world—Elvin Jones, Jack DeJohnette, even Led Zeppelin, the Beatles, Sly Stone and Photek—Rigby has carved out a sound that’s as exploratory as it is grounded.

 Contact